matty316/looks/README.md

 This is a webapp for bragging about stuff you bought

+Version 2 differences
+* Using Devise for authentication.
+* Using Bourbon instead of Bootstrap
+* Using Carrierwave instead of Paperclip for images

 Todo
 * Favorite and Like items
 * Follow other users